Last Updated on

 Peruse the local markets of Love Anchor Market and Samadi Sunday Market.
 Love Anchor Market is centrally located on Batu Bolong, near Mr. Spoon bakery and you can find everything from jewellery, clothes to soap, food and music.
 Samadi Sunday Market is at the Samadi yoga studio and is an expat favourite.

 – Visit the famous Tanah Lot – Plan to go at low tide to be able to access the temple on the island.
-Best for a sunset tour.
+A bit touristy and best at sunset.

-– Balinese Dancing – Cultural Evening at Tugu Hotel Bali on Thursdays 7h30 – A spectacular venue, no meal required, about 90-minute show
+– Balinese Dancing – Catch a free show at Tugu Hotel Bali on Thursdays 7h30pm – A spectacular venue, no meal required, about 90-minute show.

-– Sunset at the Sandbar or The Lawn – arrive early and grab a beanbag
+– Enjoy a famous Bali Sunset at the Sandbar or The Lawn – arrive early and grab a beanbag

 – Party the night away at Old Man’s or the Sandbar.

-– Spa treatments & massages are super affordable.
+– Indulge in Spa treatments & massages.
+The choices abound and are super affordable.
 My favourite is Chillax.

-– Balinese Cooking class: Learn how to cook some Balinese classic such as Satay, a fun and tasty experience.
+– Cook up a storm with a Balinese Cooking class: Learn how to cook some Balinese classics such as Satay, a fun and tasty experience.

-– Learn to surf: Batu Balong beach is the place to learn with gentle breaks.
+– Learn to surf: Batu Balong beach is THE place for learning.
 A 2hr lesson with board and rash guard will cost you around 350K Ind.
 Roupies

-– Do yoga lessons at the beautiful The Practice or the Serenity Eco-Lodge.
+– Have a stretch with yoga lessons at the beautiful The Practice or the Serenity Eco-Lodge.

 Looking to explore more of the island, here’s a fabulous 6-day itinerary.